aspitz1/markdown_cheatsheet/markdown_cheatsheet.md

 ## Inline and Code Block
-For inline code wrap the code in  \`backticks\`
+For inline code wrap the code in \`back-ticks\`
 <br><br>
 \```
 <br>
-Wrap your code like this for code block
+Wrap your code in three back-ticks before and after for code block
 <br>
 \```
 <br>
-If you'd like to use syntax highlighting specify the language specify the language after the first three backticks.
+If you'd like to use syntax highlighting specify the language after the first three back-ticks.
 Like this \```js or \```css
 ```js
 var itWillLook = "Like this";
 var dog = "cute";